AC-ETL/tld_web/README.md

 # tld_web
-public website of the learning dao.
+Temporary placeholder of the public website of the learning dao.

-uses AWS Amplify as the backend. front end is built with NextJS/React
+actual site hosted under TheLearningDao